How to deploy DeepSeek-V4-Pro on Lambda

 3. Start the vLLM server:

-docker run -d --gpus all \
+docker run --gpus all -d \

 --privileged --ipc=host -p 8000:8000 \